Having a family history of rheumatoid arthritis (RA) can increase a person’s risk of developing the condition.

 - avoiding smoking and limiting secondhand exposure to cigarette smoke

 - exercising regularly

-The genetic risk appears to be highest if a person has specific sequences of the HLA gene that research has identified as having an association with RA.
+The genetic risk of RA appears to be highest if a person has specific HLA gene sequences that researchers believe have correlations with RA.

-While having a family history of RA may increase a person’s risk of getting this disease, so can a variety of lifestyle factors.
-By focusing on leading a healthful lifestyle, a person can reduce their risk.
+While having a family history of RA may increase someone’s risk of getting the disease, so can a variety of lifestyle factors.
+By focusing on leading a healthy lifestyle, individuals can reduce their risk.

-Catching RA early and receiving prompt treatment can help slow the progression of the disease, so it is best to see a doctor as soon as possible for any joint pain or stiffness.
+Additionally, getting an early diagnosis of RA and receiving prompt treatment can help slow the progression of the disease, so it is best to speak with a doctor as soon as possible if people experience any joint pain or stiffness.